TheBigRoomXXL/tinyfeed/README.md

 WantedBy=mutli-user.target
 ```

-If you have SELinux enabled you will need to allow the binary to access the
-`/usr/local/bin` directory with the following commands:
+If you have SELinux enabled you will need to allow systemd to execute binaries in the `usr/local/bin` directory with the following commands:
 ```bash
 sudo semanage fcontext -a -t bin_t /usr/local/bin sudo chcon -Rv -u system_u -t bin_t /usr/local/bin